-The walks on Saturdays will start at 10am and all the Thursday walks will begin at 2pm.
+There will be six Country Walks during 2021 taking place on the dates shown below, including a Post-Christmas walk.
 There will be a mix of demanding, moderate and relatively easy walks.
-Details of each walk will be given in the Society’s monthly email to members and on the website.
-For further information please contact Clive Rayment email@example.com
+There is no charge for participating in our walks and details of each walk will be given in the Society’s regular e-mail and on this site.
+For further information please contact Clive Rayment on email@example.com

 Booking a place on a walk

 No booking is required, just turn up for a walk at the meeting point and time given on the website and in the Society’s monthly email of events.
 There is no charge.
 If you need any information about the walks, contact Clive Rayment on e-mail: firstname.lastname@example.org

 This year’s walks

 We will meet in the car park of St. Wulstan’s Local Nature Reserve (Post Code WR14 4JA).
 From there we take paths out of the Reserve leading to Abbey School and Kings Road.
 We then head up Richmond Pitch to the A449 onto Hollywell Road and climb past an old quarry incline railway to reach Wynds Point.
 Past the Malvern Hills Hotel (toilet stop and snacks from The Kiosk available here) and then over the A449 to the car park.
 We will head down past the reservoir, past Tinkers Hill to join the lane that takes us to Little Malvern Court and Little Malvern Priory Church.
 We then cross the A4104, with care, to the car park, join a field path to Watery Lane and then into Chase Road and St Wulstan’s Drive.
 We walk down to the Reserve to get back to our starting point.

 The walk is approximately 5 miles long taking up to 3 hours.

 The walk is rated as moderate with some steep and difficult sections but with plenty of interesting things to see.
 There are 5 stiles.
 Good, stout, walking boots are essential.

 The walk is being led by Peter Clement.